IT ALL BEGAN WITH AN AUSTRIAN LAWYER

 He then moved to Asia as Economics Editor of the Hong Kong-based regional magazine, Asian Business Magazine.
 After five years he joined the investment bank Lehman Brothers in Hong Kong as Regional Economist but after a couple of years returned to journalism to Euromoney Institutional Investor's Asian arm, Asiamoney magazine, covering a wide range of Asian stories and interviewing central bank governors, finance ministers and heads of state such as Singapore's Prime Minister Lee Hsien Loong and Indonesia's President B.J.
 Habibie, as well as many corporate leaders.
 He wrote around a third of the Asiamoney's cover stories and won 5 top group Euromoney awards from the global Euromoney organisation's then publisher Padraic Fallon.

 In June 2005, seeing the lack of reliable investment advice and wanting a change from journalism, he set up the Global Property Guide (see https://www.crunchbase.com)

-- two senior writers with economics degrees from the University of the Philippines (UP) Diliman (the country's top-ranked university) and University of Santo Tomas (now finishing an MA at UP Diliman).
-Our former chief economist Prince Cruz, also a UP Diliman graduate and PhD candidate, is now a staffer with the Manila-based Asian Development Bank (ADB) and author of ADB working papers.
+Global Property Guide has a small team of two senior writers with economics degrees from the University of the Philippines (UP) Diliman (the country's top-ranked university) and University of Santo Tomas (now finishing an MA at UP Diliman).
+There is also a small data team who’s tasked with finding and compiling all the data that is needed for our readers.

-- Please contact us via our contact form.
+Please contact us via our contact form.
 Yes, email would be easier, but we get a lot of emails; frankly we'll reply faster this way.